-If you have separated a linking, you can reestablish this again.
+If you have separated the link, you can restore it.

-Unlink a property from the data type:
+Unlink "Property" from data type

 You can separate an individual property without having to change the value.
 If you subsequently change the data type, you can be certain that the variable is not influenced by this.
 You can set whether the inheritance concept takes effect or not.